 - In the Narration Editor, you can see a second-by-second timeline of slides and audio.
 If you want your audio or video to start at a particular moment of the presentation, place your cursor accordingly on the timeline.

 To import an audio file, click Audio on the Narration Editor ribbon and choose one or more files that you wish to add.
-To import a video file, click the Video button on the Narration Editor ribbon. iSpring Presenter supports the following audio and video formats: WAV, MP3, WMA, AVI, WMV, MPG, MP4, and MKV.
+To import a video file, click the Video button on the Narration Editor ribbon. iSpring Suite supports the following audio and video formats: WAV, MP3, WMA, AVI, WMV, MPG, MP4, and MKV.

 - In the Import Audio/Import Video window, specify whether the file(s) should be inserted at the current cursor position or at the beginning of the chosen slide.
-Note that with iSpring Presenter, you don’t necessarily have to synchronize the duration of slides and audio/video.
+Note that with iSpring Suite, you don’t necessarily have to synchronize the duration of slides and audio/video.
 To let the program automatically adjust each slide duration to the duration of a narration, select the Adjust slide duration option as shown in the screenshot below.

 If you’ve added more than one file, they will be imported in alphabetical order.
 All the imported files are automatically saved in the presentation resource folder, so that they won’t get lost even if you move the presentation to another folder or computer.